apple/cups/README.txt

 INTRODUCTION

-    The Common UNIX Printing System ("CUPS") is a standards-based, open source printing system developed by Apple Inc. for Mac OS® X and other UNIX®-like operating systems.
+    CUPS is a standards-based, open source printing system developed by Apple Inc. for Mac OS® X and other UNIX®-like operating systems.
 CUPS uses the Internet Printing Protocol ("IPP") and provides System V and Berkeley command-line interfaces, a web interface, and a C API to manage printers and print jobs.
 It supports printing to both local (parallel, serial, USB) and networked printers, and printers can be shared from one computer to another, even over the Internet!

     Internally, CUPS uses PostScript Printer Description ("PPD") files to describe printer capabilities and features and a wide variety of generic